 Stories are only one aspect of creativity, and creativity is perhaps the strongest support upon which my life rests.
 The power to make something out of nothing, the power to interpret a piece of life with music, words, dance, fiber, paint or any other material or medium, seems to me the most sacred power there is.
 The compulsion to make, not for money or fame, but as a love letter to life, animates and inspires me.
 The work of creativity is the greatest spiritual treasure we can give ourselves, one another and the world.

-A dream that all will be well.
+A dream that all will be well with someone beloved.
 A memory of a great love.
 Trees and water, stories and the joy of creation.
 These are the essential things without which I would not be.
 A strange assortment that doubtless makes a strangely shaped soul, but I don’t mind.
 I know who I am, and I know what I need.